 - All appliances should work.

-Click below for a checklist that you can take with you on your walk through.
+Click here to download a Final Walk Through Checklist that you can take with you on your walk through.
 As mentioned before, you can tackle the list together and make it a quick event.

 It is important to remember that this is NOT a secondary home inspection.
 The walk through is instead an opportunity to note damage that occurred after the inspection and confirm that any repairs reflected in the contract were completed.